Abrams brings Fair Fight 2020 to Georgia

 She said to have a fair fight in Georgia, there should be one rule for the state — not 159.

+“What we’re going to do through Fair Fight 2020 is we’re going to fight back.
+But we’re fighting early.
+We’re doing this now.
+We’re not waiting until we have a nominee,” Abrams said.
+“Because no matter who the Democratic nominee is — they’re going to win Georgia.”

-Abrams also vows to use her energies and her new-found national platform for pointing out voter irregularities across the nation.
+Abrams insisted that Georgia is not the only state with problems.
+She also pledged to use her energies and her newfound national platform for pointing out voter irregularities across the nation.

+“I’m going to use my energies and my very, very loud voice to raise the money we need to train those across the country in our 20 battleground states to make sure Donald Trump and the Senate take a hike, and we put people in place who know what we need to have in the United States of America,” she said.

+The announcement follows months of speculation over what Abrams’ next move in politics might be, including whether she would join the crowded field of 2020 presidential hopefuls as she had mused.
+But that notion was put to rest earlier this week.
+Her decision to remain on the sidelines of the Democratic fray leaves her as a prime potential vice presidential pick and keeps the door open to a possible 2022 rematch against Kemp.

 Information from: WXIA-TV, http://www.11alive.com/